DataBiosphere/terra-cli/README.md

-  delete                     Delete a resource from the workspace. describe                   Describe a resource. list                       List all resources. resolve                    Resolve a resource to its cloud id or path. update                     Update the properties of a resouce
+  delete                     Delete a resource from the workspace. describe                   Describe a resource. list                       List all resources. resolve                    Resolve a resource to its cloud id or path.
+For
+                             data source, resolve all the resources inside the data source to their cloud id or path.
+If path to a resource inside the data source is specified in the format of [data source name]/[resource name], resolve the specified resource's cloud id or path update                     Update the properties of a resouce
 ```